rafk-os/Remote-Battleship-Game/BGP.md

 ### QUIT

 Player that won or lost game could write ``` QUIT ``` command to end the game.
-If he did game wil automatically end after 10 sec countdown.
+If he did game will automatically end after 10 sec countdown.

 ### End of game